-VCAL students study Numeracy units at school and complete 5 outcomes at the Foundation level and 4 outcomes at Intermediate and Senior level.
-Intermediate and Senior students complete these outcomes over the course of the year and also may complete an industry specific numeracy investigation applying the knowledge and skills gained throughout the year.
+VCAL students study Numeracy units at school and complete 4 outcomes at Intermediate level.
+Students can complete these outcomes over the course of the year and also may complete an industry specific numeracy investigation applying the knowledge and skills gained throughout the year.